InnoIPA/ivit-i-xilinx/samples/ivit_device_sample/README.md

         {   #CPU information.
             'DPU':{
                 'id': 0,                # the idex wget from device.
-                'uuid': 'DPU',          # the name get from device.
+                'uid': 'DPU',          # the name get from device.
                 'load': 0,              # loading capacity get from device.
                 'memoryUtil': 0,        # amount of memory usage get from device.
                 'temperature': 30       # temperature get from device